Kong/docs.konghq.com/app/_hub/kong-inc/correlation-id/overview/_index.md

    You should now see Correlation ID entries in the access log.

+{:.note}
+> **Note**: The `log_format` directive must be added inside the HTTP context of the Nginx configuration file.
+Failing to do so may cause Kong to fail on startup due to invalid Nginx configuration.

 Learn more in [Custom Nginx templates & embedding Kong](/gateway/latest/reference/configuration/#custom-nginx-templates--embedding-kong).

 You can also use this plugin along with one of the [logging plugins](/hub/#logging), or store the ID on your backend.